-The plant community present throughout the BRA study area is an intergrade of Semidesert Chaparral and Joshua Tree Woodland, dominated by Joshua tree, California juniper, peach thorn, bladder-sage, blue sage, Cooper's goldenbush, and California buckwheat.
-Photographs of on-site plant communities are provided in the BRA.
+The plant community present throughout the BRA study area is an intergrade of Joshua Tree Woodland and Mojavean Juniper Woodland and Scrub, dominated by Joshua tree, California juniper, Tucker's oak (in the southwest portion of the parcel, outside the development area), Great Basin sagebrush, peach thorn, bladder-sage, blue sage, Cooper's goldenbush, Interior goldenbush, and California buckwheat.
+Photographs of onsite plant communities are provided in the BRA.